Kotlin/kotlinx.serialization/docs/topics/serialization-customization-options.md

 The `@Serializable` annotation requires all parameters of the class's primary constructor to be properties.

-As a workaround, you can define a private primary constructor with the class's properties and create a secondary constructor to handle the path string.
+If your class initialization involves more complex logic, such as processing a string into multiple parts, you can define a secondary constructor to handle this logic.

-Serialization works with a private primary constructor and still serializes only the backing fields:
+The primary constructor can remain private and be responsible for assigning the necessary properties.

+In the following example, the secondary constructor processes a string by splitting it into two parts, which are then passed to the primary constructor for serialization:

 ```kotlin
 // Imports the necessary libraries